TulipaEnergy/TulipaEnergyModel.jl/docs/src/tutorial.md

 For our first example, let's use a very small existing dataset.
 Inside the code for this package, you can find the folder [`test/inputs/Tiny`](https://github.com/TulipaEnergy/TulipaEnergyModel.jl/tree/main/test/inputs/Tiny), which includes all the files necessary to create a TulipaEnergyModel and solve it.

-There are 7 files inside the "Tiny" folder.
+There are 8 files inside the "Tiny" folder.
 They define the assets and flows data, their profiles, and their time resolution.
-Furthermore, there is a file to define the representative periods.
+Furthermore, there are two files to define the representative periods and which periods in the full problem formulation they stand for.
 For more details on what are these files mean, see [Input](@ref)

 ### Run scenario